 Is this program transferable or a credit program?

-The Herbalist Program curriculum is a continuing education unit (CEU) program.
+The Herbal Medicine Program curriculum is a continuing education unit (CEU) program.
 It is a noncredit, does not offer a degree, and is not transferable to another school.
 It does, however, provide high quality knowledge and skills that can be applied towards many professions and health careers.

 Do I have to complete the modules in any specific order?